galanodel2010/ee462/Project_1/README.md

 You have to submit at least the following files:

-- The Simulink models (either as a separate files or a combined model)
+- The Simulink models (either as three separate files or a combined model)
 - A project report describing your models in detail (Your simulation results should be embedded in your report).